 (REFINED KEYPOINTS)

-From here, a reference orientation (Add links to link back to certain things) is calculated making the keypoints invariant to rotation refer to(Orientation Assignment) resulting in descriptors.
+A reference orientation (Add links to link back to certain things) is now calculated making the keypoints invariant to rotation (as described earlier in Orientation Assignment) resulting in descriptors.

 Descriptors that do not have enough pixels to compute a reference orientation are discarded.
-Descriptors without a dominating orientation are also discarded resulting in the following image
+Descriptors without a dominating orientation are also discarded resulting in the image as shown in figure …